oshuwilson/pseudoabs_transferability/README.md

 # pseudoabs_transferability

-Code accompanying the manuscript **Temporal and spatial transferability in telemetry-based dynamic species distribution models: The effects of algorithms and pseudo-absence techniques**
+Code accompanying the manuscript:

+**Temporal and spatial transferability in telemetry-based dynamic species distribution models: The effects of algorithms and pseudo-absence techniques [ADD DOI]**

 ## Overview